Daily Prayer from the Anglican Prayer Book for Australia

 Blessed God, we ask your blessing for those listed on the Anglican cycle of prayer:

-The Diocese of Lainya – Province of the Episcopal Church of South Sudan
+The Diocese of Malabar – The Church of South India (United)

 All Prison Chaplaincy Ministry Teams